arnesson/cordova-plugin-firebase/README.md

     - The first argument passed to the error callback will be the error message: "Second factor required"
     - A second argument will be passed containing the list of (one or more) enrolled second factors for that user; each factor in the list will be an object with the following properties:
         - {integer} index - index of the factor in the list - specify this as `selectedIndex` to select this factor.
-        - {string} phoneNumber - masked version of the phone number for this factor.
-        - {string} displayName - (optional) name of factor specified by the user when this factor was enrolled.
+        - {string} displayName - name of factor specified by the user when this factor was enrolled.
+          - If no name was specified during enrollment, defaults to the masked phone number.
+        - {string} phoneNumber - phone number for this factor.
 - The app should then call this function, specifying the `selectedIndex` of the second factor in the `params` argument.
     - If there is more than one second factor enrolled, the app should ask the user to select which one to use and specify the index of this as the `selectedIndex`
     - If there is only one, the `selectedIndex` should be specified as `0`.